Neighborhoods · Parkland · All Parkland subdivisions

 The Honest Summary

 Cypress Trail is the Parkland buy for someone who values a short address list over a long amenity list.
 You're not getting a beach-entry pool or a 24,000 sqft clubhouse — you're getting a 31-door gate, a tennis court, a trail, and the kind of canopy that takes thirty years to grow in.
-The schools are the same A-rated feeder.
-The Florida tax math is the same.
+The Florida tax math is the same as anywhere else in the city.
 The only thing that's different is the door count.

 Beth and Griff watch Cypress Trail closely precisely because nobody else does — the listings here move on relationships, not on Saturday open houses.
 If this is the address you want, the smart play is getting on a direct alert list before the next sign hits a lawn.